Makes 6 servings.

 Stage 1: bhog’er khichuri

-Made with roasted moong dal and fragrant Gobindobhog rice, this khichuri is a labour of love and requires a fair amount of ingredients and time.
+Made with roasted moong dal and fragrant Gobindobhog rice, this khichuri is a labour of love and requires a fair number of ingredients and time.
 Don’t be intimidated!
 The effort is 100% worth it.

 1. 218 gm/1 cup moong daal (yellow split gram)

 3. 2.5 litres/10 cups water for cooking + extra for soaking

 5. 80 gm/1 medium tomato, roughly chopped

 6. 6 fresh green chillies

 8. 5 tsp salt